Are You Eating for a Healthy Gut?

 Don't worry.
 It's never too late to start making changes towards a healthier gut.
 It doesn't have to be time-consuming either.

-Start by swapping one beverage a day for a fermented drink, like kombucha, paired with a salad for lunch.
+Start by swapping one beverage a day for a fermented drink, and pair it with a salad for lunch.

 Try These: 7 Must-Eat Fermented Foods for a Healthy Gut